Oral & Vision Health Blog

 Some medications you take for mental health or other health problems can cause dry mouth as well –it’s a known side effect of over 1,800 drugs.
 Antidepressants are a big offender here – 35 to 46% of patients experience dry mouth when on antidepressants.

 Of course, skipping the dentist is common among those of us with mental health problems, whether the reason is depression or embarrassment that we have let our teeth go for too long.
 One of the psychological effects of decayed teeth is that it can make your mental health problems worse.
-You might lack confidence in talking and eating might even be difficult.
+You might lack confidence in talking and eating, which might be difficult.
 So, what steps can you take to help?

 Improving your oral and mental health

-• Brush your teeth twice a day with fluoride toothpaste
+• Brush your teeth twice a day with fluoride toothpaste.

-• Use dental floss or an interdental brush to clean between your teeth twice daily
+• Use dental floss or an interdental brush to clean between your teeth twice daily.

-• Cut back on sugary foods and drinks
+• Cut back on sugary foods and drinks.

-• Eat a balanced and healthy diet
+• Eat a balanced and healthy diet.

 • Cut out smoking.
 And either reduce or eliminate alcohol consumption.
 If you suffer from dry mouth, use sugar-free mints and gum.
 Some toothpastes are specially made for dry mouth.